cyprieng/cyprien.io/src/pages/now.md

 _Updated August 22nd, 2024_

-After years of being entirely focused on my day job, here is my current TODO:
+After years of being entirely focused on my day job, here is my current todo-list:

-- ✅ (Re-)Creating my blog
+- ✅ (Re-)Create my blog
 - ✍️ Post regularly on my blog
-- 🏗️ Get back to building side projects
+- 🏗️ Resume building side projects

-And on a more personal side:
+And on a more personal note:

-- 🏃‍♂️ Train for the 2025 marathon of Barcelona
+- 🏃‍♂️ Train for the 2025 Barcelona Marathon